jerdog/devex-and-devops-success-slidev/slides.md

 </v-clicks>

 <!--
-The rise of platform engineering represents a paradigm shift [click]**towards creating comprehensive, integrated environments that cater specifically to the needs of developers**.
+...which represents a paradigm shift [click]**towards creating comprehensive, integrated environments that cater specifically to the needs of developers**.
 Focusing on [click]**abstracting away the complexities of infrastructure and backend services**, allows developers to concentrate on writing code and creating value. [click]Platform engineering embodies the principles of DevEx by **ensuring that developers have access to robust, scalable, and easy-to-use platforms**. [click]which **streamline development processes, reduce setup time**, and allow for a focus on innovation rather than maintenance, removing a lot of developer toil.
 -->

 ---
 layout: image-right
 image: /images/slides/self-service-mode.jpg
 class: my-cool-content-on-the-left
+title: "Self-service Platforms"
 ---

 ## Self-Service Platforms